Zarsham27/Retail-Shop-Website-HTML-CSS/README.md

 <body>

-<p>This is my first project, where I created a simple website showcasing various leather products.
+<p style="background-color:black;">This is my first project, where I created a simple website showcasing various leather products.
 It consists of multiple HTML pages along with images of products.</p>

 <h1>Project Structure</h1>